mariam-elelidy/Calibration-as-a-Measurable-Reliability-Constraint/README.md

 A systematic decomposition of probabilistic miscalibration into three distinct regimes — overconfidence, underconfidence, and class imbalance — with optimised temperature scaling applied to each and bin-level reliability tables showing exactly where and why calibration succeeds or fails.

 Part of a series on measurable reliability in ML.
-See also: [Split Conformal Prediction](https://github.com/mariam-elelidy/Mathematical-Reliability-for-ML-Predictions) · [Assumption Stress Harness](https://github.com/mariam-elelidy/Assumption-Stress-Harness) · [Influence & Stability Analysis].
+See also: [Split Conformal Prediction](https://github.com/mariam-elelidy/Mathematical-Reliability-for-ML-Predictions) · [Assumption Stress Harness](https://github.com/mariam-elelidy/Assumption-Stress-Harness) · [Influence & Stability Analysis](https://github.com/mariam-elelidy/Influence-Stability-Analysis-for-ML-Predictions).

 ---